He korero whakarapopoto

 In the mid-19th century a married couple was legally one unit, controlled by the husband.
 A wife’s money and property belonged to her husband – and she had no right to any of his property or earnings.
 It was difficult for women to divorce their husbands, even if the marriage was violent.
 Rape in marriage was not a crime until 1985.

 Women were not allowed to vote until 1893, and could not stand for Parliament until 1919.
 Before the 1980s there were very few women MPs.
 The first women prime ministers were Jenny Shipley (1997–99) and Helen Clark (1999–2008).
 Jacinda Ardern became New Zealand’s 40th prime minister in October 2017.
 At 37 years old, she became the youngest current female head of government in the world.
+After the 2020 general election, 58 of the 120 MPs were women, the highest number and proportion (48.3%) ever.

 In the 19th century women were excluded from many occupations.
 Their wages were much lower than men’s – often about half.
 Almost all women left paid work when they got married.
 From the 20th century more women had jobs – but they could still be paid less than men when they were doing the same jobs, until 1960 in the public sector and 1972 in the private sector.
 In the 21st century women still often worked in low-paid occupations, and most highly paid positions were held by men.